nasrybita/nasrybita/README.md

 # Hi, I'm Bita!
 ## _👩‍💻Backend developer sharing about my journey and learnings in tech_

-🛣️ I studied management at the university.
-After a while working in an IT company, I noticed my great passion for programming.
-So I decided to change my job direction in order to move toward my dream job.
+🛣️ I went to university for management.
+Spent some time at an IT company, and realized programming was my real passion.
+So I decided to switch gears and chase after my dream job.